jadebono/DLT5141/html/docs.md

 ## `html element`

 The HTML element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
 All other elements must be descendants of this element.

-Permitted content: One head element, followed by one body element.
-Permitted parents: None.
-This is the root element of a document.
+It can only contain one head element and one body element following the head element.
+It has no parents as it is the root element of a document.

 ```html
 <!DOCTYPE html>